Fall-2021-Stat-340/FinalProject/Proposal.md

 - Birth rate, crude (per 1,000 people)
 - CO2 emissions (metric tons per capita)

+It's hard to choose what variables we think are the most important right now because we are unsure what the most significant indicators are of economic growth, success, or stability.
+However, we feel confident that these inicators *will* result in interesting patterns that will be more than sufficient to do analysis on.

 ## Methods

 - We want to use Monte Carlo simulation to verify